 All of these IaaS cloud providers also developed additional services to work with their Virtual Machines, and all of these services were largely proprietary (though some are based on open source projects) and their services are based on the idea that customer applications and data are hosted on and served from the provider’s hardware.
 Each also had its own independent (and non-interoperable) API.

 While public cloud solutions did solve the problem of the VMware Tax, they introduced their own problems.
 Companies realized that their data was outside of their owned infrastructure — and the meter was running.

 Enter OpenStack.
-The idea behind the open source OpenStack project is to make it possible for companies to essentially create their own “on premise” cloud.
-This way internal end users could request Infrastructure as a Service just as they would from AWS or Google Cloud, but data and applications would remain under the company’s control and supervision — and starting a new VM wouldn’t trigger a new hourly charge the way it did with public cloud.
+The idea behind the open-source OpenStack project is to make it possible for companies to essentially create their own “on premise” cloud.
+This way, internal development teams or other end users could request Infrastructure as a Service just as they would from AWS or Google Cloud, but data and applications would remain under the company’s control and supervision — and starting a new VM wouldn’t trigger a new hourly charge the way it did with public cloud.

-OpenStack provides a robust platform for companies with significant IaaS needs and can be more cost effective than public cloud.
-For example, this cloud TCO calculator shows the differences between running a datacenter on AWS and on Mirantis Cloud Platform OpenStack.
+OpenStack provides a robust platform for companies with significant IaaS business needs and can be more cost effective than public cloud.
+For example, this cloud TCO calculator on the Mirantis web site shows the differences between running a datacenter on AWS and on Mirantis Cloud Platform OpenStack.

 Other on-premise solutions

 All of this assumes that you are mostly interested in running full Virtual Machines and other IaaS services and resources.
 But the concept of Infrastructure as a Service is rooted in the ability of users to create and enable resources on their own.